gamjaseob/ML_yolo_v8/dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 100 images.
+The dataset includes 377 images.
-Toilet-paper are annotated in YOLOv8 format.
+Beverage are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)
+* Auto-contrast via adaptive equalization

 No image augmentation techniques were applied.